Is OneTab open source?

 Migration tip

-Switching from OneTab does not have to be abrupt.
-Install your new tool alongside OneTab, test it for a week, and migrate once you trust it.
-Most of these extensions can run side by side without conflict.
+Switching from OneTab does not have to be abrupt, but back up first.
+Export your OneTab data before uninstalling, reinstalling, refreshing the browser, or changing profiles.
+Then install your new tool alongside OneTab, test it for a week, and migrate once you trust it.

 What about OneTab's strengths?

 If all you need is to collapse tabs into a list and reopen them later, and you do not use tab groups, OneTab still works for that narrow use case.
-The alternatives become more interesting when you need group awareness, cloud backup, snapshot history, or a cleaner workflow.
+The alternatives become more interesting when you need public source code, group awareness, currently available cloud backup, snapshot history, or a cleaner workflow.

 Final verdict

-OneTab does not appear to be publicly open source, but it still works for quick tab cleanup.
-The right replacement depends on what problem pushed you away from it.
+OneTab does not appear to be publicly open source, and its official listings do not link to a GitHub or source repo.
+It still works for quick tab cleanup, but the right replacement depends on what problem pushed you away from it.

 Pick the one that matches the problem you actually have, install the free version, and give it a real week of use.
 You will know pretty quickly if it fits.